 - 1. A Covid-19 Action Group was established to manage implications of the coronavirus outbreak prior to campus closure. - 2.
-SMT and ELT meet regularly post-closure to manage the crisis as it affects City of Glasgow College, its students, staff and other stakeholders. - 3.
-The Board and its Committees continue to meet to schedule, to oversee management of essential functions, management of impacts, and preparedness for future functionality and delivery.
+SMT and ELT meet regularly\ post-closure of buildings to manage the crisis as it affects City of Glasgow College, its students, staff and other stakeholders. - 3.
+The Board and its Committees continue to meet\ to schedule, to oversee management of essential functions, management of impacts, and preparedness for future functionality and delivery.

-Via VC
+\Via VC

-The Senior Management Team prepared for the closure of college campus sites and for the continuance of college functions and learning and teaching delivery remotely.
-While this is an emerging position at 6 May 2020, the indications are that this was a largely successful transition to emergency arrangements.
-(5977 students logged into My City in the week prior to 21 April).
+The Senior Management Team prepared for the closure of the College campus sites, and for the continuance of College functions including learning and teaching delivery remotely.
+While this is an emerging position at May 2020, the indications are that this was a largely successful transition to emergency arrangements.
+A live dashboard enables SMT/ELT and the Board to monitor a range of indicators, including student and staff engagements, resulting, applications, etc,